IFI-Prog-Sys/sam/README.md

 ## Getting started
 __**Warning:** Sam requires Python >= 3.10__

-**Note:** Sam has currently been tested on Python 3.13.8 running on NixOS 25.05
+**Note:** Sam has currently been tested on Python 3.13.8 running on NixOS 25.05, and on Python 3.12.9 running on Oracle Linux Server release 9.6

 1. Install all the project dependencies with:
 ```bash